 While it’s true that incorporating a business can be cheaper in the US if you opt not to expedite the incorporation process, the difference between the days needed to complete the process is quite stark.
 If you want to register your business in the US as fast as you can incorporate a company in Singapore, you’ll be paying much more.

 Singapore adopts a progressive tax structure between 0 and 22%, meaning that the higher your income, the higher your tax rate would be.
 The 0% applies to the first S$20,000 of your salary and it increases incrementally to 22% for those who earn S$320,000.

-Moreover, foreign earned income is non-taxable in Singapore, meaning the money you earned and spent outside Singapore will not be taxed.
+Moreover, foreign-earned income is non-taxable in Singapore, meaning the money you earned and spent outside Singapore will not be taxed.
 The same cannot be said in the US, where citizens still need to pay taxes to the US government even though they work overseas.

 Corporate Tax Rate

 The corporate tax rate in Singapore stands at 17% since 2010.
-If your company earns less than S$300,000, you’ll be entitled to a 8.5% tax rate.
+If your company earns less than S$300,000, you’ll be entitled to an 8.5% tax rate.
 For startups, they’ll get a 75% reduction from the normal tax rate for the first S$100,000 income within their first three fillings.

 Lastly, the corporate tax paid by the company is the final one; there are no dividend or capital gain taxes for shareholders to pay.
 This also applies to international shareholders.

-Such rules don’t apply in the US; they have both federal and state income tax.
+Such rules don’t apply in the US; they have both federal and state income taxes.
 While the federal income tax is a flat rate of 21%, the state income tax varies from state to state.
 Additionally, dividends are not part of the corporate income tax, meaning that they’re taxed separately at a rate of 30%.
 This also includes foreign shareholders, giving an unfavourable outlook for foreign investors looking to explore American companies.